 The second stage of the SP Jain PGPM Application is much more rigorous than the first.
 In this phase, applicants are asked to prepare an organizational chart, and then participate in an admissions interview process.
 This interview process focuses closely on the applicant’s education, career progression, post-MBA goals, key work responsibilities, and international experience.

 Some advice on how to tackle the interview:

 – SP Jain PGPM is a highly competitive program.
 It is looking for achievers (both academic and professional) and so it highly values any achievements you can show from your projects or your college life.
 For this reason, you should steer clear of mentioning minor work wins as achievements.
 Dig deep, go through appraisals, projects, and professional accomplishments, and select only the best points to highlight.

 – International experience is an important consideration for SP Jain, as around a third of the incoming class every year has it.

 – Competencies and skills that your work has given you are very important for SP Jain.
 These are mapped to your stated post-MBA goals.
 Expect a lot of questions around these in the SP Jain PGPM interview.

-– The last three essays, which are experience based, are your opportunity to show leadership, maturity, and strong problem solving.
+– The interview is your opportunity to show leadership, maturity, and strong problem solving.
 Remember – SP Jain PGPM values students who are not just individual contributors, but also team players.
 The program also values leadership in a social context (this is one of the major planks highlighted by the school itself), so ensure that you can cover leadership in this context in detail, and by showing impact.

 – Finally, remember that it is not just the examples you choose that matter, but also how you portray those examples, keeping facts as well as achievements and impact in mind.